Introduction

 Run

 Now that we’ve built the source, we can start our proxy.
-We recommend using a process manager like tmux or screen to run the proxy.
+We recommend using a process manager like tmux to run the proxy as background service.

 To run the proxy, you’ll need to select a shard to run against.

-Start the proxy by passing either the corresponding web socket ports or chain names for the region and zone you’ve selected to run.
-Run with chain names using this command:
+Start the proxy by changing REGION-NAME and ZONE-NAME to the corresponding or chain names for the region and zone your node is running.

 ./build/bin/go-quai-stratum --region=REGION-NAME --zone=ZONE-NAME